What are your challenges of solo travel?

 5. Watching your luggage when you have to go to the toilet

 Having someone to watch our luggage when we have to go to the toilet is something that is has been a thorn in the side of solo travelers.
-As I said in my last video it’s always best to travel light and compact.
-I take my Eagle Creek carryon convertible rollon backpack (Read my review).
+Thus, carryon luggage is best for solo travelers.
+I take my Eagle Creek carryon convertible backpack (Read my review).
 It helps me to pack light and maneuver awkward or difficult situations like this one.

 There been times I have had to take my bag in the stall with me.
 There have been times that I have left it outside my stall with fingers crossed that no one was going to run away with it.
 If I am in a public restroom where there’s a lot of people in line, I feel a lot easier leaving my bag outside my stall, because people see you go in the stall and leave your bag outside.
 They know you own it and anyone who runs off with it is an obvious thief to those waiting in line.